5 new COVID-19 cases in Carson City, Douglas and Lyon counties

 The new cases are:

-- A female Douglas County resident in her 30s with no connection to a previously reported case.
+- A male Lyon resident in his 30s with a connection to a previously reported case.

-- A male Lyon County resident in his 40s with a connection a previously reported case.
+- A female Carson City resident in her 50s with a connection to a previously reported case.

-- A female Carson City resident in her 20s with a connection to a previously reported case.
+- A female Douglas County resident in her 50s with no connection to a previously reported case.

-- A female Lyon County resident in her 50s with no connection to a previously reported case.
+- A female Douglas County resident in her 30s with a connection to a previously reported case.

-- A male Carson City resident in his 30s with no connection to a previously reported case.
+- A male Douglas County resident in his 50s with a connection to a previously reported case.

 |County